TinneCJM/assignment_numpy/README.md

 The notebook includes the following functions:

 1. **grid_with_flips**: This function concatenates the given image horizontally and vertically multiple times with rotations based on the number of repeats and the flip matrix.
-2. **create_colorful_big_one**: This function creates a collection of images whereby each image is mapped to a color (red, blue, or green) surrounding the original image.
+2. **create_colorful_big_one**: This function creates a collection of images whereby each image is mapped to a color (red, blue, or green).
+These color images then create a clockwise border surrounding the original image.
-3. **add_rainbow**: This function adds a rainbow border to an image.
+3. **add_rainbow**: This function adds a rainbow border to the image.
-4. **rainbowify_image**: This function blends the image together with a rainbow gradient and displays the result.
+4. **rainbowify_image**: This function blends the image together with a rainbow gradient.

 ## Installation <a name="installation"></a>